Cardinal vowels

 Cardinal vowels are a set of reference vowels used by phoneticians in describing the sounds of languages.
 They are classified depending on the position of the tongue relative to the roof of the mouth, how far forward or back is the highest point of the tongue, and the position of the lips (rounded or unrounded).

 A cardinal vowel is a vowel sound produced when the tongue is in an extreme position, either front or back, high or low.
-The current system was systematised by Daniel Jones in the early 20th century, though the idea goes back to earlier phoneticians, notably Ellis and Bell.
+The current system was formulated by Daniel Jones in the early 20th century, though the idea goes back to earlier phoneticians, notably Ellis and Bell.

 Table of cardinal vowels

 Three of the cardinal vowels—[i], [ɑ] and [u]—have articulatory definitions.
 The vowel [i] is produced with the tongue as far forward and as high in the mouth as is possible (without producing friction), with spread lips.
 The vowel [u] is produced with the tongue as far back and as high in the mouth as is possible, with protruded lips.
 This sound can be approximated by adopting the posture to whistle a very low note, or to blow out a candle.
 And [ɑ] is produced with the tongue as low and as far back in the mouth as possible.

 The other vowels are 'auditorily equidistant' between these three 'corner vowels', at four degrees of aperture or 'height': close (high tongue position), close-mid, open-mid, and open (low tongue position).

-These degrees of aperture plus the front-back distinction define 8 reference points on a mixture of articulatory and auditory criteria.
+These degrees of aperture plus the front-back distinction define eight reference points on a mixture of articulatory and auditory criteria.
 These eight vowels are known as the eight 'primary cardinal vowels', and vowels like these are common in the world's languages.

 The lip positions can be reversed with the lip position for the corresponding vowel on the opposite side of the front-back dimension, so that e.g. Cardinal 1 can be produced with rounding somewhat similar to that of Cardinal 8; these are known as 'secondary cardinal vowels'.
 Sounds such as these are claimed to be less common in the world's languages.
 Other vowel sounds are also recognised on the vowel chart of the International Phonetic Alphabet.

 Jones argued that to be able to use the cardinal vowel system effectively one must undergo training with an expert phonetician, working both on the recognition and the production of the vowels.

 Cardinal vowels are not vowels of any particular language, but a measuring system.
 However, some languages contain vowel or vowels that are close to the cardinal vowel(s).
 An example of such language is Ngwe, which is spoken in Cameroon.
-It has been cited as a language with a vowel system that has 8 vowels which are rather similar to the 8 primary cardinal vowels (Ladefoged 1971:67).
+It has been cited as a language with a vowel system that has eight vowels which are rather similar to the eight primary cardinal vowels.

-Cardinal vowels 19–22 were added by David Abercrombie.
-In IPA Numbers, cardinal vowels 1–18 have the same numbers but added to 300.